Quasisymmetric and noncommutative skew Pieri rules: Introduction

-More precisely, the Hopf algebra of quasisymmetric functions, $\Qsym$ \cite{gessel}, is a nonsymmetric generalization of the Hopf algebra of symmetric functions, and is itself related to areas such as the representation theory of the 0-Hecke algebra \cite{BBSSZ, DKLT, 0-Hecke} and probability \cite{hersh-hsiao, stanley-riffle}.
-Recently the basis of quasisymmetric Schur functions was discovered \cite{QS}, which arose from the combinatorics of Macdonald polynomials \cite{HHL} and itself initiated a search for other Schur-like bases of $\Qsym$ such as row-strict quasisymmetric functions \cite{ferreira, mason-remmel}, dual immaculate quasisymmetric functions \cite{BBSSZ} and Young quasisymmetric Schur functions \cite{LMvW}.
-Their name was aptly chosen since these functions not only naturally refine Schur functions, but also generalize many Schur function properties, such as the Littlewood-Richardson rule \cite[Theorem 3.5]{BLvW}, Pieri rules \cite[Theorem 6.3]{QS} and the RSK algorithm \cite[Procedure 3.3]{mason}.
+The Hopf algebra of quasisymmetric functions, $\Qsym$, was first defined explicitly in \cite{gessel}.
+It is a nonsymmetric generalization of the Hopf algebra of symmetric functions, and arises in many areas such as the representation theory of the 0-Hecke algebra \cite{BBSSZ, DKLT, konig, 0-Hecke}, probability \cite{hersh-hsiao, stanley-riffle}, and is the terminal object in the category of combinatorial Hopf algebras \cite{aguiar-bergeron-sottile}.
+Recently a basis of $\Qsym$, known as the basis of quasisymmetric Schur functions, was discovered \cite{QS}, which is a nonsymmetric generalization of the symmetric function basis of Schur functions.
+These quasisymmetric Schur functions arose from the combinatorics of Macdonald polynomials \cite{HHL}, have been used to resolve the conjecture that $\Qsym$ over the symmetric functions has a stable basis \cite{lauve-mason}, and have initiated the dynamic research area of discovering other quasisymmetric Schur-like bases such as row-strict quasisymmetric Schur functions \cite{ferreira, mason-remmel}, Young quasisymmetric Schur functions \cite{LMvW}, dual immaculate quasisymmetric functions \cite{BBSSZ}, type $B$ quasisymmetric Schur functions \cite{jingli, oguz}, quasi-key polynomials \cite{assafsearles, searles} and quasisymmetric Grothendieck polynomials \cite{monical}.
+Their name was aptly chosen since these functions not only naturally refine Schur functions, but also generalize many classical Schur function properties, such as the Littlewood-Richardson rule from the classical \cite{littlewood-richardson} to the generalized \cite[Theorem 3.5]{BLvW}, the Pieri rules from the classical \cite{pieri} to the generalized \cite[Theorem 6.3]{QS} and the RSK algorithm from the classical \cite{knuth, robinson, schensted} to the generalized \cite[Procedure 3.3]{mason}.

-Dual to $\Qsym$ is the Hopf algebra of noncommutative symmetric functions, $\Nsym$ \cite{GKLLRT}, whose basis dual to that of quasisymmetrric Schur functions is the basis of noncommutative Schur functions \cite{BLvW}.
-By duality this basis again has a Littlewood-Richardson rule and RSK algorithm, and, due to noncommutativity, two sets of Pieri rules, one arising from multiplication on the right \cite[Theorem 9.3]{tewari} and one from multiplication on the left \cite[Corollary 3.8]{BLvW}.
-Therefore in both $\Qsym$ and $\Nsym$ a natural question arises: Are there dual graded and dual filtered graphs and skew Pieri rules for quasisymmetric and noncommutative Schur functions?
-In this paper we give such graphs and such rules that are analogous to that of Schur functions.
+Dual to $\Qsym$ is the Hopf algebra of noncommutative symmetric functions, $\Nsym$ \cite{GKLLRT}, whose basis dual to that of quasisymmetric Schur functions is the basis of noncommutative Schur functions \cite{BLvW}.
+By duality this basis again has a Littlewood-Richardson rule and RSK algorithm, and, due to noncommutativity, two sets of Pieri rules, one arising from multiplication on the right \cite[Theorem 9.3]{tewari} and one arising from multiplication on the left \cite[Corollary 3.8]{BLvW}.
+Therefore in both $\Qsym$ and $\Nsym$ a key question in this realm remains: Are there \emph{skew} Pieri rules for quasisymmetric and noncommutative Schur functions?
+In this note we give such rules that are analogous to that of their namesake Schur functions.